School Dinners, Free School Meals and Menu

 1. First, you can check if you qualify – it is not just if you are unemployed, so please look at the list below.

-2. Registering is really quick and easy – if you think you qualify, please apply either online, telephone 03000 415123 or speak to Mrs Hart in the school office who would be happy to help you to apply online any morning (simply bring your National Insurance number with you!)
+2. Registering is really quick and easy – if you think you qualify, please apply either online, telephone 03000 415123 or speak to the school office who would be happy to help you to apply online.

 3. If you want your child to have a free, healthy meal at lunchtime that’s great – they will get the free meal (saving you more than £400 a year), extra benefits and the school gets £1,320 extra.